Six months with the first semi-mainstream sex robot for men.

 Watch where you’re pointing that thing—fluid can get behind the Launch controls

 I should probably take an awkward moment here to get a little more detailed about my caution around keeping the bodily fluids under control.
-If you prefer to sometimes ejaculate outside of your Fleshlight, as I did a few times for the reasons I already mentioned, avoid cumming or getting ejaculate on the front case of the Launch where the controls are or even inside where the mechanical parts are exposed.
-As you can see in the image below, there are crevices that reveal some of the wiring.
-I’m not sure if any access points beneath those gaps are fluid-tight or not, but if they aren’t, you could risk creating a hazmat situation behind the control panel of the Launch.
-Even if it’s sealed back there, it would still be a pain the in ass to clean those areas out, and you are not going to feel like dealing with that during your robot-induced afterglow.
+If you prefer to sometimes ejaculate outside of your Fleshlight, as I did a few times for the reasons I already mentioned, avoid getting ejaculate on the front case of the Launch where the controls are or even inside where the mechanical parts are exposed.
+There are crevices that reveal some of the wiring.
+I’m not sure if any access points beneath those gaps are fluid-tight or not, but even if they are, you still risk creating a hazmat situation behind the control panel of the Launch if fluids get back there and you are not going to feel like dealing with that during your robot-induced afterglow.

 Battery life and charging: it never let me down